 Term Definition Accident As defined in Article 3 of Directive (EU) 2016/798.
 Authorising train movements The operation of equipment in signalling centres, electric traction current supply control rooms and traffic control centres that permits train movement.
 This does not include those staff employed by a railway undertaking who are responsible for management of resources such as train crew or rolling stock.
+Combined Transport train A combined transport train is a freight train composed completely or partly of freight wagons loaded with intermodal loading unit(s) (e.g. swap bodies, semi-trailers, containers, roller units).
 Competence The qualification and experience necessary to safely and reliably undertake the task being performed.
 Experience may be gained as part of the training process.
 Dangerous goods As covered by Directive 2008/68/EC of 24 September 2008 on the inland transport of dangerous goods Degraded operation Operation resulting from an unplanned event that prevents the normal delivery of train services.
 Despatch (= dispatch) See Train despatch Driver As defined in Article 3 of Directive 2007/59/EC.
 Emergency call Call set up in some dangerous situations to warn all trains / shunting movements in a defined area.
-End of authority passed without permission An end of authority passed without permission is any occasion when a train proceeds beyond the end of authority in the following circumstances: A trackside signal at danger, or an order to STOP where an ATP is not operational, The end of a movement authority provided in an ATP, A point communicated by verbal or written authorisation laid down in regulations, Stop boards, Hand signals.
+End of authority passed without permission An end of authority passed without permission is any occasion when a train proceeds beyond the end of authority in the following circumstances: - A trackside signal at danger, or an order to STOP where an ATP is not operational, - The end of a movement authority provided in an ATP, - A point communicated by verbal or written authorisation laid down in regulations, - Stop boards, - Hand signals.
 This covers movement authority as described in ETCS and authority to move covered by instructions/ signalling.
 Any case in which a vehicle without any traction unit attached or a train that is unattended runs away is not included.
 European instruction An harmonised operational instruction giving a similar content to train drivers across the European Union in order for them to answer in a similar manner to similar situation.
 Evacuation Evacuation of a train is when all passengers are instructed to leave the train and go on to the infrastructure under the supervision of on-board staff.
 On-board staff having agreed with the signaller or other responsible infrastructure manager staff, that it is safe to do so.